 While we do like the added features that come with this elliptical, we are a little concerned about how long the SpaceSaver SE9i will actually last.
 Granted, this price range is still not considered ideal for our quality standards.
 One should recognize that the price tag typically indicates the quality and, subsequently, the lifespan of a machine.
 With that said, the SpaceSaver SE9i does not show promise of a substantial build when compared to our other top models.
 While we do recognize the amount of value in the electronics, the actual mechanics of this elliptical are not likely to promise more than five years of quality use.
 A light to a light-moderate user is likely to see the longest life out of the SpaceSaver SE9i.
 Any heavy use or use that is more frequent than every other day is likely to wear down the SpaceSaver SE9i relatively quickly.

-While we like our women light and bendy, we do not like our ellipticals the same way.
+NordicTrack has designed a light and bendy elliptical and we are not crazy about it.
 We prefer solid structures with quality components.
 Unfortunately, NordicTrack has given us the light and bendy with the SpaceSaver SE9i.
 But they have also included a decent amount of enhanced programming and functional features all backed by a decent warranty.
 Accordingly, the SpaceSaver SE9i has won Fourth Place among our $1,500 to $1,999-dollar 2021 Best Buys.

 We would like to first air out a few frustrations that we have with Icon, NordicTrack's parent company.
 We have said time and time again that we are wary of Icon's customer service.
 It seems as though their website design is also another thing to add to the list.
 Brands like Proform and NordicTrack (Icon brands) have websites that are almost always missing viable information.
 The product weight, for example, is always missing; this could pose a problem for consumers who are planning to hire movers.
 As it relates to the SpaceSaver SE9i, NordicTrack has also chosen to withhold this model's stride length.
 This is a pretty critical piece of information when purchasing an elliptical.
 First of all, the stride length helps one figure out how much space the machine will take up when in it is being used.
 More importantly, the stride length is an indication of whether or not the elliptical can accommodate your specific height.
 If you are 6’ 9”, you may not even be able to use the SpaceSaver SE9i, but you cannot know that just by looking at their website.
 If you are shelling out now $1,800 dollars for an elliptical, you should be able to know every specification that specifically applies to you.